Jensen-holm/Jensen-holm/README.md

  - I was a part of a NCAA DII national championship winning indoor track and field team 💍

 ### 📧 Contact
-feel free to reach out to me at holmj@mail.gvsu.edu for any inquires!
+feel free to reach out to me at holmj@mail.gvsu.edu or jensen.dev.01@gmail.com for any inquires!